votca/votca/papers/v2024.1/paper.md

 \end{equation}
 Here, $\hat{h}$ is the Fourier transform of $h = g - 1$ and $\mathcal{F}$ is the Fourier operator.
 This approximate Jacobian works well for systems with single-bead molecule representations with convergence as fast as IMC, whereas in the general case, convergence is half as fast as IMC.[@bernhardt_stability_2023]
-The costly sampling of the IMC Matrix is not needed, only an RDF which is calculated on twice the range as the potential.[@bernhardt_iterative_2021]
+The costly sampling of the IMC matrix is not needed, only an RDF which is calculated on twice the range as the potential.[@bernhardt_iterative_2021]

 ### Constraints